-Dr. Genevieve Newton is the Scientific Director of Fringe.
-Her job is to “bring the science” that supports our education.
+My name is Genevieve Newton and I am the Scientific Director of Fringe.
+My job is to “bring the science” that supports our education.

-Dr. Genevieve Newton has four degrees: a BSc, DC, MSc, and Ph.D.
-Thousands of hours studying every system of the body and dissecting how it works.
-She has worked in research labs with cells, animals, and human tissues, and run clinical trials and observational studies with people ranging from preschool-aged children to adults.
-Her lifelong passion is rooted in education, however, her deepest and most cherished lessons about health have come from her own life.
+A lot of what I know about health I learnt in school.
+I have four degrees: a BSc, DC, MSc, and PhD.
+I’ve spent literally thousands of hours studying every system of the body and dissecting how it works.
+I’ve worked in research labs with cells, animals, and human tissues, and I’ve run clinical trials and observational studies with people ranging from preschool aged children to adults.
+I’ve had a lifelong passion for education.
+However, my deepest and most cherished lessons about health have come from my own life.

-She now looks back on the journey of mental and physical breakdown as being the greatest gift of her life.
-It led to a complete inner transformation and a new way of being in the world.
-Paradoxically, her life was the same as before, but everything was different because of the way she perceived it.
+I now look back on this journey of mental and physical breakdown as being the greatest gift of my life.
+It led to a complete inner transformation, and a new way of being in the world.
+Paradoxically, my life was the same as before, but everything was different because of the way I perceived it.
 It’s incredible what a shift in consciousness can do.

-She emerged with a personal ecosystem that included things like breathwork, mindfulness, energy, and plant-based medicine, which maintain her harmony and balance.
-This is the framework that informs how she engages with the world in every moment.
+I emerged with a personal ecosystem that included things like breathwork, mindfulness, and energy and plant-based medicine, which maintain my harmony and balance.
+This is the framework that informs how I engage with the world in every moment.